There are two ways to transition to weight-shift control (WSC) LSA (light-sport aircraft) trike.

 You can go for the “adding a category” at the sport pilot level which is being trained by one CFI and then taking a proficiency check with another CFI per 61.321.
 Here there are no minimum hours required, no knowledge test, no solo and it is a logbook endorsement for an additional category.
 An FAA 8710-11 form is sent into the FAA to add this to your current pilot certificate.
 Even if you are a private pilot or ATP airplane, you must fly with the sport pilot limitations of 61.315 except you do not need any of the airspeed or airspace endorsements as specified in 61.303.

 If you add a new category per 61.321, this does now count as a flight review based on a new legal interpretation.
 So if you want to add a trike category to an airplane rating this can count as your flight review.

 Also note you do not have to solo to add a category per 61.321.

 You can also go for the Private Pilot WSC Trike.
 This is almost like starting from scratch.
 It is like adding a new private pilot category such as helicopter.
 You need all the 20 hours dual training in WSC plus 10 hours of solo plus all of the cross country requirements per 61.109 (j).
-You get a break with no knowledge test required.
+You get a break with no knowledge test required and 10 hours of airplane to equal the 20 dual and 10 solo in the airplane or other category.
 This gives you the privileges of a private pilot for the trike without the limitations of the sport pilot.